sshalem/JAVA/_8_Design_Patterns/Behavioural/Mamento/README.md

 public class MainMemento {

 	public static void main(String[] args) {

+		// (1) Create Instances of Originator & CareTaker
 		Originator originator = new Originator();
 		CareTaker careTaker = new CareTaker();

+		// (2) set contnet & name
 		originator.setContent("shabtay");
 		originator.setName("shalem");

-		Memento createState = originator.createState();
+		// (3) create a state --> which return a Memento Object from Originator class Memento createState = originator.createState();

-		careTaker.push(createState);
+		// (4) add the Memento to the Stack (In our example I used List for Simplicity , but Stack is more handy at this situation) careTaker.push(createState);

 		originator.setContent("karin");